 If you are new to using technology for teaching, the wide array of tools and techniques can be daunting.
 Where do you start?
 This chapter describes how to adapt your face-to-face syllabus and assignments to the online environment.
-If you would like help with this process, please join the No Walls Teaching Summer 2020 Workshop.
-This is an at-your-own-pace guided online workshop that includes opportunities for consultations and feedback.
+For more details about how to do this, please visit the CTE No Walls Teaching 2021 guide (UF Gatorlink is required for access).

 It is useful to go through an online learning experience yourself so that you can see how things work.
 Here are some things to keep in mind: